bruno-strandberg/MONA/evt_sampler/README.md

 -----------------------------------------
 * First, knowledge of the interacted neutrino flux at the detector is required.
 This is calculated by the macro FluxChain.C.
 Use the python script flux_caller.py (do ```./flux_caller.py -h``` for usage) to create a desired number flux samples with different oscillation parameter values.

-* As a result of running the flux_caller.py, several flux output files corresponding to different oscillation parameters are created in output/, alongside an output/{IDSTR}_output_list.dat file listing the created files and a log file output/{IDSTR}_log.dat.
+* As a result of running the flux_caller.py, several flux output files corresponding to different oscillation parameters are created in output/FluxChain/, alongside an output/FluxChain/{IDSTR}_output_list.dat file listing the created files and a log file output/FluxChain/{IDSTR}_log.dat.

 The flux data can now be used as an input by GSGSampler.C macro, which 1) reads in gSeaGen data 2) creates samples from gSeaGen data depending on the input from a flux file 3) searches the summary data to determine which of the sampled gSeaGen events end up reconstructed and identified.

 GSGSampler can be called with the script sampler_caller.py (do ```./sampler_caller.py -h``` for usage).
-Note that output/{IDSTR}_output_list.dat will be one of the required inputs.
+The file output/FluxChain/{IDSTR}_output_list.dat will be one of the required inputs.
 This script will run GSGSampler.C on the computing farm at Lyon.
 Run GSGSampler.C for all flavors and interactions.
-Once this finishes, there will be root files output/EvtSample_{flavor}-{CC/NC}_flux{F}_sample{N}.root.
-F corresponds to the sequence index of the input flux file in output/{IDSTR}_output_list.dat, whereas N corresponds to the sample number created with this flux file (for each flux file several samples can/should be created, to study statistical fluctuations related to sampling).
+Once this finishes, there will be root files output/GSGSampler/EvtSample_{flavor}-{CC/NC}_flux{F}_sample{N}.root.
+F corresponds to the sequence index of the input flux file in output/FluxChain/{IDSTR}_output_list.dat, whereas N corresponds to the sample number created with this flux file (for each flux file several samples can/should be created, to study statistical fluctuations related to sampling).
 For NC events the flavor will be allflav.

 * After the previous two steps the macro merge_to_exps.py (do ```./merge_to_exps.py -h``` for usage) has to be used to create root files with samples representing experiments.
-It will require output/{IDSTR}_output_list.dat and output/{IDSTR}_log.dat as input.
+It will require output/FluxChain/{IDSTR}_output_list.dat and output/FluxChain/{IDSTR}_log.dat as input.

-After running merge_to_exps.py, there are files output/Experiment_oscpars{i}_sample{j}.root available.
+After running merge_to_exps.py, there are files output/Experiments/Experiment_oscpars{i}_sample{j}.root available.
 The index i stands for a combination of oscillation parameters and j for a sample with these oscillation parameters.
-The oscillation parameters associated with different files are readily available in output/merge_log.dat.
+The oscillation parameters associated with different files are readily available in output/Experiments/merge_log.dat.
 No further weighting of the events are required, the events in these files can be treated as been recorded by the detector over a certain running time.

 Standalone (use ROOT macros directly)
 -------------------------------------